Marjona6/job-get/README.md

 The app is designed to be responsive across desktop, tablet, and mobile platforms.

 ## Development Roadmap
-This app was built for use in my own job search, but it is my hope that other job seekers will find value in it as well.
+This app was built for use in my own job search, but I hope other job seekers will find value in it as well.
 I hope to continually improve the app for a better user experience and a more pleasant job search for all users.

 Additional enhancements to the app are expected to include:
 * Password reset capability.